 Why Do You Need Regular Inspections?

 Regular inspections of your properties should go deeper than scuffed walls and broken bathroom tiles.
-First of all, they are likely a part of the contracted service that you provide to your owners that keeps their properties in good shape and residents safe per your local regulations.
-Basically, you are looking under the hood to see that the infrastructure and systems of the unit are in good condition—so checking the status of systems like plumbing, heating, and electric is essential.
+First of all, they are likely a part of the contracted service that you provide to your owners to keep their properties in good shape and residents safe per your local regulations.
+Basically, you are looking under the hood to see that the infrastructure and systems of the unit are in good condition—so checking the status of systems like plumbing, heating, and electricity is important.

 In spring, you can check for damage to roofs and outdoor facing from storms.
 You can go over those pipes again to look for cracks.